 DSA (Digital Signature Algorithm)

-Focused on digital signatures, ensuring authenticity and integrity.
+Focused on digital signatures, ensuring authenticity, integrity, and verification of data.

 How does Public key cryptography work?